A dropped kerb or vehicle crossing is the dip in the path and kerb that is used to cross the public highway.

 It is very important that you get all necessary permissions before starting work.
 It may take some time to gain these permissions, as there are various legal processes that have to take place.

-1. Work out if the location is suitable
+1. Work out if the location is suitable and costs

 Check the guidance from KCC use the link 'Before you apply'.